marcopeereboom/haste/README.md

 {"id":4,"result":true,"error":null}
 ```

-Less than 1% of shares submitted should be rejected.
+The reject rate of submitted shares should be about 0.1%.
 The most typical error
 message is "job not found" which happens when submitting an old share that was
 solved using stale work.
 This is typically a race condition which occurs when
 a new block was just propagated across the network and the miner's work was not
 updated prior to solving the share.
+Some errors may also be caused by a bug in
+the pool's software.

 ## Stratum Peculiarities and Unused Stratum Extensions